Experienced Real Estate Lawyers Providing Title Insurance Advice

-Title insurance protects property owners against loses caused by problems that arise regarding the legal ownership of their property.
-Mistakes made in the past, through no fault of the present property owner, could prevent the property owner from having clear ownership or “title” to his or her property.
+Title insurance protects property owners against losses caused by problems that arise regarding the legal ownership of their property.
+Through no fault of the present property owner, mistakes made in the past could prevent the property owner from having clear ownership or “title” to his or her property.
 Without title insurance, correcting these mistakes could prove extremely costly.

-Sweatman Law Firm not only assists clients in obtaining a title insurance policy, but also takes the time to ensure clients understand what they are purchasing and to explain what issues will and will not be covered by the policy.
+Sweatman Law Firm not only assists clients in obtaining a title insurance policy and takes the time to ensure clients understand what they are purchasing and explain what issues will and will not be covered by the policy.

 Cost of Title Insurance

-Title insurance is available for a low one-time premium that is calculated based on the cost of your home.
+Title insurance is available for a low one-time premium calculated based on your home’s cost.